-- assessing occurrence, movement, and haul-out patterns adjacent to Navy training and testing areas; - the use of photo-identification methods to identify and compare individuals and assess site fidelity among haul-out site locations in the study area; and - the use of mark-recapture, telemetry correction factor, and modeling methods to estimate local population size.
+- assessing occurrence, movement, and haul-out patterns adjacent to Navy training and testing areas; - the use of photo-identification methods to identify and compare individuals and assess site fidelity among haul-out site locations in the study area; and - the use of mark-recapture and modeling methods to estimate local population size.

-This work is part of the United States Fleet Forces Command (USFF) marine species monitoring program and is conducted in accordance with National Marine Fisheries Service (NMFS) General Authorizations (GA) 19826 and 25811.
+This work is part of the U.S. Navy's Marine Species Monitoring program, supported by U.S. Fleet Forces Command, and is conducted in accordance with National Marine Fisheries Service (NMFS) General Authorizations (GA) 19826 and 25811.
 The data collected under this effort is being used to analyze and estimate potential impacts that U.S. Navy training and testing, installation construction (e.g. pile driving), and vessel-transiting activities may have on pinniped species and to develop mitigation options if appropriate.